tanzislam/cryptopals/README.md

     `cd googletest/make; mingw32-make AR=gcc-ar`.

  - [Hunspell](https://hunspell.github.io/).
-I used the "master" branch at commit 53db97279.
+I used the "master" branch at commit 1fc14b0c7.
-  - The included documentation doesn't mention a way to build Hunspell with the GCC in MinGW-w64, but I managed to do so by first installing `libtool` (by running `pacman -S libtool` in an admin-mode MSYS2 window) and then running `autoreconf -vi && ./configure && mingw32-make` in a MinGW-w64 Win64 Shell.
+  - On Windows 7 / MinGW-w64 I had to first install `libtool` (by running `pacman -S libtool` in an admin-mode MSYS2 window), and then I could run `autoreconf -vfi && ./configure && mingw32-make` in a MinGW-w64 Win64 Shell.
+  - On macOS Sierra / Homebrew I had to first obtain the GNU Autotools packages:
+    `automake`, `libtool`, and `gettext`.
+I also had to export the `LDFLAGS` and `CPPFLAGS` environment variables to what `brew` specified when installing `gettext`.
+After that I could run the standard steps.
   - You will also need an English dictionary for Hunspell (specifically the `.dic` and `.aff` files.
 Get one from [SCOWL](http://wordlist.aspell.net/).